cs1302uga/cs1302-ce03/README.md

    $ chmod o+x ~
    ```

-   This step is needed because student home directories on Nike are in a group that is different
+   This step is needed because student home directories on Odin are in a group that is different
    from `ugrads`.
 Subdirectories of your home directory should belong to the `ugrads` group as
    expected.
 You should remove execute permission for other __at the end of this activity__ using: